Tips for understanding how weather and tides affect sea conditions

-Spring tides happen roughly every two weeks throughout the year (at new and full moon) regardless of season.
+Spring tides happen roughly every two weeks throughout the year (at new and full moons), regardless of the season.

-Spring tides are when the highs are highest and the lows are lowest so the difference between high and low tide is at its greatest.
-This means a larger volume of water moves during Spring tides and give rise to stronger currents and potentially more dangerous conditions.
+Spring tides are when the highs are highest and the lows are lowest, so the difference between high and low tides is at its greatest.
+This means a larger volume of water moves during Spring tides and gives rise to stronger currents and potentially more dangerous conditions.

-Swell (wave height) is biggest when tide and wind are in opposite directions (e.g. in Salthill wind coming from south while tide is going out will generally give the biggest swells).
+Swell (wave height) is biggest when the tide and wind are in opposite directions (e.g. in Salthill, the wind coming from the south while the tide is going out will generally give the biggest swells).

 Combining all this knowledge, an example of the absolute best/worst times to swim in Blackrock Salthill are: